 It’s also much more likely that you’ll know someone who knows someone at the companies you’re trying to access.
 Don’t underestimate the power of the warm introduction.
 Not only does this reduce the time it takes to reach your desired point of contact, but it also humanizes you, so you’re no longer a pestering “sales” person.
 Suddenly, you’re a friend.

-Most importantly, a recent study showed that corporate decision makers put considerable weight on vendors’ proximity to their office location when making a buying decision.
+Most importantly, corporate decision-makers put considerable weight on vendors’ proximity to their office location when making a buying decision.

 IF A DOOR OPENS, WALK THROUGH IT…